Share this blog:

 • Critical, a score between 9.0 and 10.0

-When submitting a report on the Zerocopter platform you see an option called the “CVSS Calculator” while writing your report, clicking this button will open the calculator:
+When submitting a finding on the Zerocopter platform you see an option called the “CVSS Calculator” while writing your report, clicking this button will open the calculator:

 Zerocopter CVSS Calculator